Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ![](/assets/brainfuck/plot3.svg "A mean decreased of 4.5% from the previous result"){:style="display:block; margin-left:auto; margin-right:auto"}

-A mean decreased of 4.5% in execution time.
+A mean decrease of 4.5% in execution time.
 And it decreased the total number of instructions by 0.80% and 4.59%, for `mandelbrot.bf` and `factor.bf`, respectively.